-Policies and Legislation
+Policies

-1. Were Tribal Governments Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or tribal legislation and policies during the current reporting period?
+1. Were Tribal Governments Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or Tribal policies during the current reporting period?

-If Tribal Governments Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or tribal legislation and policies during the current reporting period, select "yes."
+If Tribal Governments Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or Tribal policies during the current reporting period, select "yes."
 This includes if Tribal Governments Program-funded staff worked directly on these activities.